engineyard/ey-docs/pages/cloud-tech-stack.md

 			Are available to all accounts (some restrictions may apply to trial accounts)
 		</li>
 		<li>
-			Associated issues (bugs) may be forwarded to the developper community
+			Associated issues (bugs) may be forwarded to the developer community
 		</li>
 		<li>
 			Installation and configuration support issues are addressed, but may be given low priority